 Why do I have to learn this: how is it going to help?
 Why are there so many word meanings in this chapter?
 Why do you want me to write things?

 These are some very basic ‘WHY’s that I get to hear from my daughter when I teach her.
-My answer, to most of them, often would be ‘if you want to be something and earn enough for yourself you need to study.’
+My answer, to most of them, often was ‘if you want to get a job and earn enough for yourself, you need to study.’

-The school that she goes to still follows a system where the focus is more on syllabus rather than curriculum.
-That’s the case with most of the schools in India barring a few which are trying to change or have changed over the years.
+Her school still follows a system where the focus is more on syllabus rather than curriculum.
+It the same case with most of the schools in India.
+A few though are trying to change now with everything going online.

 Getting involved with the children in their activity and process of learning is extremely important as a teacher and a parent.
-Being with them helps you understand the capabilities and abilities of each child, hence making you understand them better to construct your classes accordingly.
+Being with them helps you understand the capabilities and abilities of each child.

 Discussion on ideas/issues with students, knowing what they think?
 How would they approach a problem?
 How would they want to learn a particular thing?
-Helps me now as a teacher to get through my sessions in a flow.
+Helps you guide your child better.

-Since all learning can be connected if we make it Socially, emotionally and intellectually relevant, I try to gather what they know by having an open discussion with them.
-While discussing I pick up points and elaborate on the topics that I must teach.
-As I do this, the children are now expressing themselves better, and their constant participation has increased the level of interaction in class.
+If we make all learning Socially, emotionally and intellectually relevant, by having an open discussion, children understand things easily.
+While discussing pick up points and elaborate on the topics that are part of the curriculum.
+I do this a lot in my sessions and with my daughter, and the result is nothing but good.
+The children are now expressing themselves better, and their constant participation has increased the level of interaction in class.

-Be it a 10-year-old or a 20-year-old they want you to hear them.
-Once the children are convinced of being heard, you will get their attention; they will ‘listen’ to you and become your friends.
-Being a friend as you be an educator, I think it is one of the biggest achievements of a teacher.
+Another essential part of the Connect, Extend and Challenge process is Listening.
+Be it a 10-year-old or a 20-year-old they want you to hear them out.
+As they gain confidence in being heard, you will get the required attention.
+They will reciprocate by ‘listening’ to you and become friends.
+Being a friend, I think it is one of the most significant achievements as a parent or a teacher.

-Making students into teachers in some sessions is also an interesting exercise that has worked wonders for me.
+Roleplay by making them teachers in some sessions is also an exercise that worked wonders for me.
 The pear group responds well, and I get a platform to build on.
 Learning from peers not only help them understand but also make them want to learn more.
 Healthy competition grows, alongside team spirit and the ability to understand that there will be friends who will know more and that we can learn from our pears too.

 The only challenge here is to find that one child who would be interested in being that teacher, it’s not very tough though, you will find that one excited fellow in your class, just be on a lookout.

-Kids have a lot of energy; it’s challenging to make them use that energy, especially with so many gadgets around and now even our education is also online.
-One big thing that teachers can do is give them practical things to do, also work on methods that will help them move, chat, discuss, reflect, display and express.
+Kids have a lot of energy; it a challenge to make them use that energy, especially with so many gadgets around.
+One thing that works here is to give them practical work to do, also work on methods that will help them move, chat, discuss, reflect, display and express.